quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 A sender might use timers to detect loss of PMTU probe packets ({{Section 14 of QUIC-TRANSPORT}}).
-A sender SHOULD bundle an IMMEDIATE_ACK frame with any PMTU probes to avoid triggering such timers.
+A sender SHOULD bundle a PING frame or an IMMEDIATE_ACK frame with any PMTU probes to avoid triggering such timers.

 ## Connection Migration {#migration}